Planning Your Race - Some Advice

 If you don't want to get lost, here are some things you can do:

 1. At the very least, read your map in detail before you run, and watch the guide video.
 Read the overall summary, the detail pages (which pick out areas where you could go wrong), and the tips at the end, and listen to the marshall instructions at the briefing and during the race.
 The video will then show you what the main navigation points look like.

-2. Spend a bit of time on Google looking at what it actually looks like.
-If you can get to the point where you can pick out your route on the overhead photos (which from experience takes about an hour), you'll know just where you are when you run.
+2. Spend a bit of time on Google Earth and get to the point where you can pick out your route on the overhead photos (which from experience takes about an hour).

-3. Even better than that, you can follow the links on the "course details - runners" pages to find the route all mapped onto MapMyRun, from where you can download the GPS co-ordinates.
+3. You can follow the links on the "course details - runners" pages to find the route GPS co-ordinates.
 Individual stages are on MapMyRun, and a single map of the whole course is on Viewranger.
-You can load these on a Garmin or a phone app, and it will tell you if you've gone wrong.
+You can load these on a watch or a phone app, and it will tell you if you've gone wrong.
 These aren't foolproof (I've lost signal on the North Downs Way before) but they're pretty good.

-4. And even better than that, if you really want to win a stage, go and practice the route beforehand so you don’t even have to think about navigation.
+4. If you really want to win a stage, go and practice the route beforehand so you don’t even have to think about navigation.